Words by Rose Mary Petrass

 In order to reduce this statistic going forward, here are our tips for a more sustainable gifting experience.

-You can move the festivities online via Zoom or FaceTime, or place a cap on numbers for gatherings.
+Many of us have family spread out across the country – or the globe – so move the festivities online via Zoom or FaceTime.
 Not only does this cut down on greenhouse gas emissions from travel (by air, road or sea), it also saves you money by reducing the amount of people you need to buy gifts for!

 If you do have to travel over the holidays, you can estimate the CO2 impact of your travel here.